-Strong organizational skills in order to manage multiple tasks simultaneously combined with ability to effectively prioritize.
+Strong organizational skills in order to manage multiple issues simultaneously combined with ability to effectively prioritize.

-Ability to be discrete and protect integrity of confidential information.
+Ability to be discrete and protect the integrity of confidential information.

 Physical and Mental Activities, Tools and Equipment: